The month of August has two birth flowers, the poppy and the gladiolus.

 Now that you know everything there is to know about the August birth flowers, it’s time to get some in your home or into your loved one’s hands.
 At The Bouqs Co., we’re proud to bring you beautiful hand-crafted Bouqs made by local artisan florists.

-Farm-to-table flowers.
+When you’re thinking of ordering birthday flower delivery think: farm-to-table flowers.
 Delivered quick.
 With flat pricing.
 What can we say…It’s just our style!Shop All